xiix0/scam/README.md

-Your life would be very empty if you had nothing to regret.
+You will be reincarnated as a toad; and you will be much happier.